 There is a small Belgium city that has captured my heart.
-There is just something about the city of Bruges, or Brugge as the Dutchie’s call it, that I love.
+There’s just something about the city of Bruges, or Brugge as the Dutchie’s call it, that I love.
 Maybe it is the canals, cobbled streets and medieval buildings.
-Or maybe it’s the beer and chocolate.
+Maybe it’s the beer and chocolate.
 Whatever it may be, I have visited the city twice and want to go back yet again.
-It is a city that is full of character and cosines, and just seems to be bursting with romance.
+It is a city full of character and cosiness, and just seems to be bursting with romance.

 Here are my top three tips of what to do when in Bruges…

 1. Horse and Carriage Ride and/or Canal Boat Tour

 When in Bruges, one must experience either a horse and carriage ride or a canal boat tour.
 Both are wonderful!
 Its certainly not a huge city, but doing a tour at the beginning of your visit will give you a good idea of where everything is located.
 The horse carriage ride is expensive (50 euros) but sharing a carriage with another couple/family and splitting the cost makes it more affordable.
 The tour will last about thirty minutes, giving you a great overview of the city.
 A canal boat tour is about 7 euros per person and a wonderful way to see the city from another perspective.